b3cking/danubius.io/_posts/2021-10-21-feature-flag.md

 ### Development and Operation after deployment

 It is not enough to have a successful release, systems need to be kept up and running.
 In the most cases feature flagging is easy to implement from development point of view, operators also like to work with, because even though organisations using feature flagging tend to release more and more frequently over time, this still doesn’t cause more rollbacks from production, quite the contrary: the rollbacks’ number decrease due to the fact, that switching off a feature set does not mean new deploy or code change at all.
-Even later, if a team responsible for a certain application finds, that some elements of the infrastructure or a component of a software stack is not functioning, which causes performance issues, they have a chance to intervene immediately and switch off high-consuming features. *We do not cover topics like software architecture design and high-availability here, obviously feature flagging cannot replace all these steps later, if they are missing.* (Further goods here: tweaking on-the-go, direct access from business PoV to operation (need to handle with care), no rollback, etc.)
+Even later, if a team responsible for a certain application finds, that some elements of the infrastructure or a component of a software stack is not functioning, which causes performance issues, they have a chance to intervene immediately and switch off high-consuming features. *We do not cover topics like software architecture design and high-availability (hereinafter HA) here, obviously feature flagging cannot replace all these steps later, if they are missing.* (Further goods here: tweaking on-the-go, direct access from business PoV to operation (need to handle with care), no rollback, etc.)

 ### Experimenting with real customers